Sinclair (SBGI) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the television broadcasting company had lost 9.98% in the past month.
-In that same time, the Consumer Discretionary sector gained 1.26%, while the S&P 500 gained 3.34%.
+Heading into today, shares of the television broadcasting company had gained 11.75% over the past month, outpacing the Consumer Discretionary sector's gain of 1.19% and the S&P 500's gain of 3.39% in that time.

-Sinclair will be looking to display strength as it nears its next earnings release, which is expected to be August 2, 2023.
-In that report, analysts expect Sinclair to post earnings of -$0.58 per share.
-This would mark a year-over-year decline of 1833.33%.
+Wall Street will be looking for positivity from Sinclair as it approaches its next earnings report date.
+This is expected to be August 2, 2023.
+On that day, Sinclair is projected to report earnings of -$0.58 per share, which would represent a year-over-year decline of 1833.33%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $765.72 million, down 8.52% from the year-ago period.

-SBGI's full-year Zacks Consensus Estimates are calling for earnings of $2.71 per share and revenue of $3.15 billion.
-These results would represent year-over-year changes of +158.1% and -19.93%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.71 per share and revenue of $3.15 billion.
+These totals would mark changes of +158.1% and -19.93%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Sinclair.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Sinclair.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Sinclair currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Sinclair is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Sinclair has a Forward P/E ratio of 5.03 right now.
-This represents a discount compared to its industry's average Forward P/E of 23.57.
+Looking at its valuation, Sinclair is holding a Forward P/E ratio of 5.41.
+This valuation marks a discount compared to its industry's average Forward P/E of 22.93.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report